Arsenal on this day in history. The March Files.

 29 March 1958: Portsmouth 5 Arsenal 4.
 It was the second time in two months that Arsenal lost 4-5.
 In between these two games Arsenal also beat Chelsea 5-4.
 Bloomfield, Clapton and Nutt scored, along with an own goal.

 29 March 1973: Marc Overmars was born in Emst, Holland.
-He started 91 league games and came on nine times as a sub, scoring 25 league goals, before moving on to Barcelona.
+He started 91 league games and came on nine times as a sub for Arsenal, scoring 25 league goals, before moving on to Barcelona.

 29 March 1975: Last game for Bob McNab in a 1-1 draw with Stoke.
 It was also the first game for Stapleton who went on to play 225 league games for Arsenal.
 Kelly got the goal, with 26,852 in the crowd.